 Once your application has been cleared for testing, DVA staff will contact you by phone to reserve an appointment.

 The reserved appointment date and time will be emailed to you.
 You will then follow the link in the reservation notice to the online booking system and make payment for the test by credit or debit card.

 - MOT test fees

-MSVA is also a Driver & Vehicle Agency (DVLA) requirement for certain vehicles that have been radically altered or built using a mixture of components from previously registered vehicles.
+MSVA is also a Driver & Vehicle Licensing Agency (DVLA) rule for certain vehicles that have been radically altered or built using a mix of parts from previously registered vehicles.

 - vehicles rebuilt using a second hand frame